Riviera chic: must-visit hotels on the Côte d’Azur

 The top hotels to head for in Europe’s most glamorous summer holiday destination

 Prepare for sun, sea and striped umbrellas – the Côte d’Azur is a glitterati haven of old school glamour which has somehow retained its je ne sais quoi status year on year.
 From enchanting Èze to sparkling Saint-Tropez, spend your days flitting between super yachts and chi-chi beach clubs, where plateaux des fruits de mer washed down with ice-cold rosé is the diet du jour.
 Amidst the bohemian, barefoot hedonism, there is a more rustic charm to be found in the surrounding string of quaint coastal villages.
 Wherever you choose to stay on the French Riviera, you’ll be following in the footsteps of a star-studded list of visitors, from Coco Chanel to Brigitte Bardot.
-Here we pick 10 of the hottest hotels to make your boutique base on the Côte d’Azur, from Art Deco mansions to pastel-hued villas and storybook châteaux.
+Here we pick the hottest hotels to make your boutique base on the Côte d’Azur, from Art Deco mansions to pastel-hued villas and storybook châteaux.

 1. Hotel Belles Rives, Cap d’Antibes